nepenth/knowledge-base/README.md

 ### System Design <a name="system-design"></a>
-The System Design category provides comprehensive guidance on designing and implementing scalable software systems, covering fundamental concepts like API design, architecture patterns, and distributed systems, as well as specific technologies such as caching, load balancing, message queues, and microservices.
-This knowledge base serves as a reference for both theoretical principles and practical implementation strategies across nine key subcategories.
+The System Design category provides guidance on designing and implementing scalable, efficient, and reliable systems, covering topics such as architecture patterns, distributed systems, and microservices.
+This category includes 17 articles across 9 subcategories, offering insights and best practices for building robust and performant systems.
 *Subcategories: Api Design, Architecture Patterns, Caching, Distributed Systems, Load Balancing, Message Queues, Microservices, Networking, Scalability*
 *Items: 17*